KLSD: As KCNN, KPQP, and KPOP (1982–2004)

+History as KLSD

 Progressive talk (2004–2007)

 The station became a progressive talk station under the call sign KLSD on August 23, 2004.
 The call sign reportedly stood for "Liberal San Diego".

 Most of the programming came from the Air America Radio Network.
 KLSD also aired the Ed Schultz show from Jones Radio Network and Mike Malloy from Nova M Radio.
 Local programming included the morning show, hosted by Stacy Taylor and the nationally syndicated Air America host Jon Elliott.

 In August 2005, Clear Channel applied to the FCC to increase KLSD's power to 50,000 watts day and night, planning to share the six-tower KSDO array in Santee, California, since the owners of KLSD also owned the broadcast site for KSDO.
 However, due to the added cost, Clear Channel decided against the move, and KLSD still broadcasts at 5,000 watts day/1,000 watts night.